Rules of the NWW2A

 10.3 All members of the NWW2A have a duty of care towards themselves and others; and must take responsibility for the consequences of their own actions.

-10.4 Unit CO’s are responsible for Health and Safety issues within their individual units
+10.4 Unit CO’s are responsible for Health and Safety issues within their individual units.
+C.O.’s are responsible for ensuring live firing weapons are only used by members who hold a valid FAC licence.

 10.5 The drinking of alcohol after midnight, if partaking in a re-enactment or firing display involving the use of blank ammunition or pyrotechnics, the following day is prohibited.

-11.1 Firearms Certificate (FAC) shall be checked annually at membership renewal, or as soon as possible after that.
+11.1 FAC shall be checked annually at membership renewal, or as soon as possible after that.

 11.2 The Armourer or any Elected Board member may require the inspection of any weapon (blank firing, deactivated or live firing) and its associated paperwork (deactivation certificates, FAC etc) at any reasonable time.